Entertainment by the name of Iwami Kagura

 On the road

 There is a book in which the author, like me, visited Iwami Kagura and wrote about his surprise.
 The description begins with a visit to see the New Year’s Eve kagura.
 He says “I wondered if there was really such a thing as going to see a kagura performance on the most emotional night of the year”.
 TV programs are also putting a lot of effort into this.
 Not so much anymore, but there used to be a singing program with a viewership rating of over 80%.
 There are also preparations to welcome the New Year.
 They may even choose to take their friends to watch the New Year’s Eve events.
 And yet, it’s kagura!
-The author writes “The old man said, ‘My grandchildren bring me here.’
+The author wrote “The old man said, ‘My grandchildren bring me here.’
 It’s not the parents or grandparents who are making them watch traditional arts.
 It is the children who pull the parents in.
 How is that possible?
 I wondered”.
-The author of this website report had the same question.
-I wondered if people would willingly go to see such an old-fashioned art form as Kagura, no matter how popular it was.
-Young people, too.

 When they were done, it was already 9:30 pm.
 The number of spectators had increased considerably.
 The next performance was “Hachiman“.
+Hachiman is the name of a god.
+He was the most popular god among samurai.
+There are also famous shrines in various places.
+However, even if you don’t know that, there is no problem in watching Iwami Kagura.
+It is enough to know that Hachiman is on the side of the good character.
 This is where the real entertainment with masks begins.
 The locals knew exactly what they were doing, and by this time the square was almost full.
 Here’s a brief look at Iwami Kagura’s specially based battles with gods, heroes and demons.
 Most of them are simply good and evil.
 The demons are just like demons, and they keep their evilness.
 So basically, if you watch it and you don’t know the characters, you won’t feel much discomfort.
-The Hachiman in the title refers to the Hachiman deity, which is said to be the second most worshipped shrine in Japan after Inari.
-The most famous shrine dedicated to Hachiman is Usa Hachiman Shrine in Kyushu.
-In ancient times, around the eighth century, the oracle of Usa Hachiman thwarted the ambition of someone who wanted to usurp the emperor’s throne.
-Since the Middle Ages, the shrine has attracted the faith of samurai warriors and spread throughout the country.

 The first part of the ceremony begins with the appearance of the Hachiman deity, who makes a speech (self-introduction).
 He is dressed in a flamboyant costume, just like the rumors.
 The masks are also large and powerful.
 The dance was graceful at first, and then became faster and faster.
 Just as they were finishing up, a mysterious smoke billowed out from the wing of the stage.
 This is another characteristic of Iwami Kagura, where a smoke screen always appears when the bad guys come out.
 When the smoke screen appears, you can be sure that this is the signal for the appearance of the bad guys.
 The lighting also changes to a slightly dark and suspicious color.
 And this time, from the beginning to the spark.
 This is also unique to Iwami Kagura, and they use fire without hesitation even though they are in a shrine.
 Fireworks are placed in the mouths of the masks, and the performers manipulate them.
 Of course, the fireworks are designed not to catch fire.